NERSC/sc19-dl-tutorial/hpo/sin/README.md

     sbatch scripts/hpo_random.sh
     sbatch scripts/hpo_genetic.sh

-These examples should take less than a minute to run to completion each.
+Each of these examples takes 30-60 seconds to run to completion on 1 node.